128technology/docs/docs/intro_installation_bootable_media.md

   ![HA Peer Credentials](/img/initializer_Serial4eHAPeer.png)

 4. Press the **Enter** key to select **OK**.
 The Initializer performs a hardware compatibility check.
 The compatibility check may fail due to warnings or failure notices, which are displayed in the output script.
-If no failures are present, you can choose to continue with the installation even if multiple warnings exist.
+If no **failures** are present, you can choose to continue with the installation even if multiple warnings exist.
 For information on why a specific test may have failed or generated a warning, contact 128T technical support.

-5. After initialization process completes the setup the following screen will be presented, press enter on `Got it!`
+5. After the initialization process completes the setup, the following screen displays.
+Use the Enter key to select `Got it!`

   ![Peer Restart](/img/initializer_Serial7.png)

-6. When prompted, either reboot your system or start 128T.
+6. The Installer Status screen indicates success.
+Use the spacebar to either reboot your system or start 128T.

   ![Initializer Complete](/img/initializer_complete.png)